Nexis-Network/homepage/content/docs/guides/prisma.md

 ---
-title: Connect from Prisma to Exzo Network
+title: Connect from Prisma to Nexis Network
-subtitle: Learn how to connect to Exzo Network from Prisma
+subtitle: Learn how to connect to Nexis Network from Prisma
 enableTableOfContents: true
 redirectFrom:
   - /docs/quickstart/prisma